YoussefRaad-mathecon/Stochastic-Volatility-Model-Simulation/README.md

 # Master Thesis Notes and Code
 For upcoming thesis in summer 2025.

-This repository contains my sources and self-made code for simulation of asset prices under the Heston model and numerical approximations using Carr-Madan and Heston's original formula.
+This repository contains my code for simulation of asset prices under the Heston model and OTHER numerical approximations.
 The code is only avaliable in python.

 ## Simulations
 The implemented Monte Carlo simulation schemes (so far):